epsi-rns/epsi-rns.github.io/_posts/system/2019/2019-04-02-ghostbsd-ports.markdown

 The fact that installing and running GhostBSD, is as easy Ubuntu and Manjaro, is a little annoying.
 I always thought that BSD is as hard Gentoo Portage.
+All I think about is ports.

-I do not have time to switch from pkg to ports due to load of works, so I try ports just for one case.
+Since, I do not have time to switch from pkg to ports due to load of works, or even installing FreeBSD from the start.
+All I can do is try ports just for one case.
 One example.
 And I hope that this example could help other BSD beginner like me, understanding the process of installing package using ports.